Skip to searchSkip to main content

 Tip

-If you like origami, you can find another origami craft ideas for Easter in the following article ‘Easter cards’.
+If you like origami, you can find another origami craft idea for Easter in the following article ‘Easter cards’.

 Our gift bag is a great way to wrap gifts.
 Whether with a cute Easter bunny or a sweet little baby chick this Easter nest is quick to make and it can also be easily customised.
 The gift wrapping is suitable for souvenirs, sweets and dyed Easter eggs.